robrighter/chunked-fold/README.md

 	});

-Push items (chuncks) into the queue to be processed through the MapReduce
+Push items (chunks) into the queue to be processed through the MapReduce

 	for(var i=0; i<20; i++){
 	  test.push({ 'count' : 1});